 Lighten some of the load by taking care of the dishes or taking the kids to the park for a few hours to give them some time alone.
 With your support, your partner is more likely to respond positively to your attempts to initiate sex.

-27. Be a little forceful
+27. Be a little persuasive

 Push your partner against a wall and kiss him, or sneak up from behind and kiss his neck.
 This is sure to send a message.